AxinitM/ODC-Actors/README.md

 ### The task and my comments

 Creating a page with favorite actresses and actors.
+My comments:
-My comments: all tasks are accomplished.
+- all tasks are accomplished;
+- optimized for mobile screens (additional functions);
-Additional functions: movie poster zooms in when you put the cursor over it.
+- movie poster zooms in when you put the cursor over it (additional functions).

 ### Built with